base/base/docs/specs/fault-proof/index.md

 #### `l2-account-proof <blockhash_and_address>`

-Requests the host send account proof for a certain block number and address. `<blockhash_and_address>` is hex
+Requests the host send account proof for a certain block hash and address. `<blockhash_and_address>` is hex
 encoded: 32-byte block hash + 20-byte address.

 `l2-execution-witness` and `l2-account-proof` hints are preferred over the more granular `l2-code` and `l2-state-node`,